-Mosaico is an open source email template builder.
-The online email platform is built to help users create email templates quickly and effectively.
+Mosaico is an open-source email template builder.
+The online email platform is built to help users create email newsletters quickly and effectively.
 But it has no customization options.

 Mosaico doesn’t provide any predesigned templates on their platform.
 Instead, you can choose between two layouts: versafix-1 and versafluid.